cipherdragon/cipher-blog/content/blog/all-about-cli.md

 + Commands are programs installed in the computer.
 These programs most of the times does not have a graphical interface.
 Instead, they are meant to use in a command line interface.
++ Mac OS and Linux based operating systems use same shell software.
+Hence, the terminal syntax is common.
+Windows command prompt and powershell are outliers.